top of page

 USDA Implementation Issues

-There is continued confusion regarding the impact of Trump administration policies on exisitng USDA contracts and grants with farmers and rural communities, with some contracts canceled, some honored, and others in unknown status.
-The following updates attempt to monitor a confusing scenario.
+There is continued confusion regarding the impact of Trump administration policies on existing USDA contracts and grants with farmers and rural communities, with some contracts canceled, some honored, and others in unknown status.

 April 16, 2025 Update: